shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Overview:

-The model can be implemented for emotion recognition of human faces captured by Learnbot&#39;s camera module.
+The model can be implemented for emotions recognition of human faces captured by Learnbot&#39;s camera module.
 The model computes moderate operations and performs in real time with sufficient frames per seconds.
 The model tries to attain the accuracy and focuses on only required essential parameters.
 It is designed such that it performs the suitable processes in parallel in order to reduce the runtime.

 During training phase, the model takes the inputs in the form of sequence of frames of each expression.
 This helps to classify the emotions accurately even at less expression features intensity.
-In runtime, the model is feed with captured images by Learnbot&#39;s camera module in real time.
+In runtime, the model is fed with captured images by Learnbot&#39;s camera module in real time.

-The model is designed, as such don&#39;t require any sort of **pre-processing** and **face –alignment** as such.
+The model is designed, don&#39;t require any sort of **pre-processing** and **face –alignment** as such.
 In order to reduce run-time and increase accuracy of further processes the image is grayscale and enhanced.

 As the classification is carried into 5 prime emotions (and neutral), extracting key facial features is sufficient.
 To determine the feature vectors form the detected face frame, we plot **facial landmarks** over the face using AAM along with Lucas – Kanade (LK) algorithms.
 The facial landmarks are used to develop a **wireframe** across the face called as **mesh**.
 The details are extracted from the mesh as facial feature vectors.
 The mesh scientifically designed to fulfil multiple challenges.